 The plan will also look at prevention, education and anti-stigmatisation and the provision of early support for children, young people and adults when they first experience symptoms, as well as the support available for people working in mental health services.

-Even if you have not had any contact with mental health services, the Commission wants your feedback.
+Even if you have not had any contact with mental health services, the Commission wants to hear your thoughts about what should be included in the Plan.

 How can your input influence the Plan?

-Throughout the consultation process, your feedback will assist with the development of the State’s next Mental Health Plan.
+Throughout the consultation process, your feedback will assist with the development of the State’s new Mental Health Strategic Plan.
+Your comments will help set the direction for what is needed to support and strengthen the mental health and wellbeing of South Australians.

 Provide your feedback on the Mental Health Plan by: